Need another category? Click here or call us at (866) 345-6784.

 Go to Court or Reach a Settlement

-Typically, the best option for both sides is to settle the dispute out of court to avoid costly litigation fees.
-But if your negotiations are going nowhere, it might be necessary to file the dispute with the court.
 The court will look closely at the evidence presented and determine who owns the Montana property in question.
 If you can’t reach an agreement, then the court will make a final decision based on the evidence you both submit.
 The court’s decision is legally binding.
 You may not agree with it, or it may not be exactly the result you wanted to see.
 That is why it is always in your best interest to settle.

 Work With an Experienced Local Property Dispute Lawyer in Montana

 When it comes to property disputes, you should work with an experienced property dispute lawyer.
-Whether you’re filing a property dispute against your neighbor or you are defending a dispute brought against you, you’ll need a lawyer that understands Montana property law on your side.
+Whether you’re filing a property dispute against your neighbor or you are defending a dispute brought against you, you’ll need a lawyer who understands Montana property law on your side.
 An experienced lawyer can help you settle before taking the dispute to court, which will save you both time and money.
 We can even help you connect with an attorney across Montana state lines.

 Submit a request online or call us today at (866) 345-6784 to get in touch with an attorney in your area!